 Any area with at least 5,000 people and a population density of 300 per square km is classified an urban cluster.
 Rural areas are those with less than 300 people per square km.

 Can’t say I’m surprised by this conclusion, the frequency of findings of major “new” species and the fact all of our knowledge of pre-history is, in the end, only based on relatively few bones, always seemed to me like something that could be upended at any moment.
-Also, interesting to make a parallel between this one birthplace with the lone genius idea, things develop in multiple places at the same time.
+Also, interesting to make a parallel between this one birthplace with the lone genius idea.
+Things develop in multiple places at the same time, it’s always more of a scenius than genius (see ego piece further down).
 Notice that a multidisciplinary group did this research, as opposed to the usual competition and turf wars between groups.

 However, a team of prominent scientists is now calling for a rewriting of this traditional narrative, based on a comprehensive survey of fossil, archaeological and genetic evidence.
 Instead, the international team argue, the distinctive features that make us human emerged mosaic-like across different populations spanning the entire African continent.
 Only after tens or hundreds of thousands of years of interbreeding and cultural exchange between these semi-isolated groups, did the fully fledged modern human come into being.